50 Year History of ISA

 Panacea Company donated another 1.58 acres to ISA, June 2012.

-A leadership Columbia County conference was arranged and held at the Islamic Center.
-There were couple of offers for the purchase of the Middleton mosque but did not materialize.
+A leadership Columbia County conference was arranged and held at the Islamic Community of Augusta.

 Several GB meetings were conducted to explain and discuss the merits of Phase 2 expansion.
 It was approved by the GB on 7/10/16.
 Bids were initiated, and the contract was awarded to Site Master.
-Another contract was awarded to Matrix engineering for supervising the work of the contractor.
 Permit was obtained on 12/12/16.

 An interfaith panel was held to discuss how to deal with strangers in response to the influx of Syrian refugees.